FreeTAKTeam/FreeTAKServer-User-Docs/docs/docs/API/REST_APIDoc.md

 > To quickly test the API, you can use a browser extension like ARC Advanced rest client (Chrome).
 REST APIs are easy to use, however they require a minimum ammount of knowledge, we DO NOT provide support to explain WHAT an API is.
 Please refer to an online tutorial such as [this](http://www.steves-internet-guide.com/using-http-apis-for-iot-beginners-guide/).

 ### endpoint
-the API uses the following format
+The API uses the following format:

 VERB [Protocol]://IP:PORT/APIName/action

-for example
+For example:
 ```
 POST http://104.58.20.216:9999/manageGeoObject/postGeoObject
 ```

 ### Authorization
-to use the API you need to have a REST API key. the authorization is placed in the header of the message.
+To use the API you need to have a REST API key.
+The authorization is placed in the header of the message.
 Authorization: Bearer [YOUR_API_KEY]

-> you need to use the string 'Bearer' before YOUR_API_KEY
+> You need to use the string 'Bearer' before YOUR_API_KEY

-a valid key is generated from FTS' [CLI](https://github.com/FreeTAKTeam/FreeTAKServer-User-Docs/blob/main/docs/docs/CLI.md) or, since 1.4 also from the Web UI, and stored into the DB. to add an API user in the CLI type
+A valid key is generated from FTS' [CLI](https://github.com/FreeTAKTeam/FreeTAKServer-User-Docs/blob/main/docs/docs/CLI.md) or, since 1.4 also from the Web UI, and stored into the DB.

+To add an API user in the CLI type:
 ```
 add_api_user
 ```
-see CLI help for details.
+See CLI help for details.
 To create a REST API key using the Web UI, go to the User section.

-to consume the API you will need to request a key to your FTS admin.
+To consume the API you will need to request a key to your FTS admin.

-the following is a non-working example of a key
+The following is a non-working example of a key:
 ```
 {“Authorization”: “Bearer meg@secre7apip@guesmeIfyouCan”}
 ```